protickcse22/Ek-sheba/README.md

 # Ek-sheba
 This project is designed for entrepreneurs.
-Through this platform, entrepreneurs provide government and nongovernment services to people from one place.<brbr>
+Through this platform, entrepreneurs provide government and nongovernment services to people from one place.<br><br>
   Some part of our project are given below:<br>
   SPlash screen<br>
    <img src="images/Splash.png"><br><br>